Antidepressants And Suicidal Thoughts: What You Need To Know

 I had dropped out of college because my depression wasn’t under control.
 I couldn’t concentrate on my studies and didn’t want to waste money on classes that I couldn’t pass and wasn’t willing to go to.

-Darcy was supposed to be a bridesmaid in my wedding, but I didn’t hear much from her after I moved out.
+Darcy was supposed to be a bridesmaid at my wedding, but I didn’t hear much from her after I moved out.

 Reconnecting